 Rosy pink flowers are an added attraction however like many Begonia Varieties for most this is a foliage plant.

 Begonia ‘Little Brother Montgomery’ has been around since the 1970s, it was hybridised by Martin Johnson and has stood the test of time.

 Care and Growing Conditions

 - A position in bright shade is ideal, full sun will very quickly burn the leaves.

 - A humus rich well drained soil is required.

 - In containers fertilise every 3 – 4 weeks with an indoor plant food.
 In the garden fertilise once a year with a general purpose slow release organic type fertiliser.

 - Best in frost free positions and need to be overwinter indoors where heavy frost and freezes are likely

-Easiest from stem cuttings, also possible from leaf cuttings, and division of rhizomes.
+The easiest way to propagate this begonia is from stem cuttings.
+It is also possible to propagate it from leaf cuttings, and division of rhizomes.